-- Naples Cathedral (Cattedrale di Santa Maria Assunta) - Church of Pio Monte della Misericordia (Caravaggio's The Seven Acts of Mercy) - Palazzo Zevallos Stigliano (Caravaggio's Martyrdom of St Ursula) - Teatro di San Carlo - Welcome Dinner a vial of his blood that is brought out twice a year; on these occasions the dried blood usually liquefies.
+We begin by visiting the Duomo of Naples.
+Naples Cathedral (Cattedrale di Santa Maria Assunta) is often called the Cattedrale di San Gennaro (St Januarius), after the city's patron saint.
+The cathedral houses a vial of his blood that is brought out twice a year; on these occasions the dried blood usually liquefies.
 If the blood fails to liquefy, disaster will befall Naples.
 On March 21, 2015, blood in the vial appeared to liquefy during a visit by Pope Francis and was taken as a sign of the saint's favour; the blood did not liquefy when Pope Benedict XVI visited in 2007.